Ready to dive into place value strategies with first and second graders? Try these top tips to explore place value in your classroom.

 - What number is one less than 73?

 - Can you find a number with 8 in the ones place?

 - Where do you see a number with a 5 in the tens place?

 As your students get better at answering these questions, have them take turns asking the place value questions!
+Or play the game “I Have, Who Has,” from our Lucky to Learn Math Curriculum.
 Exploring relationships in counting (counting by ones, fives, tens, hundreds, etc.) develops a stronger number sense, and a stronger number sense equals a better understanding of place value!

 #3 – Anchor Charts